wrjlewis/notion-search-alfred5-workflow/README.md

 ![img](https://github.com/wrjlewis/notion-search-alfred-workflow/blob/31d36ee9e75c343045f2a1f313b03373669a7730/notion-demo.gif)

-## Workflow Variables
+## User Configuration

-- `cookie`: Needed for your Notion token.
+- `Cookie`: Needed for your Notion token.
-- `notionSpaceId`: Your organisation identifier.
+- `Space ID`: Your organisation identifier.
-- `isNavigableOnly`: Defaults to False.
-This settings allows you to search objects within a page, ie notion objects that cannot be found through the left hand side navigation pane.
-Setting to True only returns results that can be found through the left hand side navigation pane, but removes subtitles from Alred search results.
+- `Navigable Only`: Defaults to False.
+Setting to false allows you to search objects within a page, ie notion objects that cannot be found through the left hand side navigation pane.
-- `useDesktopClient`: Defaults to False.
+- `Use Desktop Client`: Defaults to False.
 Determines whether to open Notion links in the desktop client rather than the web app.
-- `enableIcons`: Defaults to True.
+- `Enable Icons`: Defaults to True.
 This toggles support for Notion icons to be shown natively in Alfred search results, for a better design/UX experience.
-Custom Notion icons are downloaded on demand.
+Custom Notion icons are downloaded on demand and cached.
+- `Show Recently Viewed`: Defaults to True.
+This toggle determines if recently viewed pages should be shown when there is no query provided by the user and the user id is present in the supplied cookie (user id is needed for the api call to show recently viewed pages).
-- `iconCacheDays`: Defaults to the recommended value of 365 days for the best performance.
-Defines the number of days to cache custom icons.
+- `Icon Cache Days`: Defaults to the recommended value of 365 days for the best performance.
+Defines the number of days to cache icons and images.
 Min 0, max 365.
-- `showRecentlyViewedPages`: Defaults to True.
-This toggle determines if recently viewed pages should be shown when there is no query provided by the user and the user id is present in the supplied cookie (user id is needed for the api call to show recently viewed pages).

 ## Install Steps